General aspects

 You will be notified of the Commission decision within 2 months of making your request.

-- to partially register the initiative
+- partially register the initiative OR

-- to refuse to register the initiative.
+- refuse to register the initiative.

 An initiative is partially registered if not all its objectives fall within the Commission’s powers to propose an EU law.